Saint Anthony Catholic School

 “We can’t disappoint the children,” concluded Mrs. Amaturo.
 “Accelerated Reader is the last thing we’d ever stop funding.
 The growth and pure joy that comes out of it is too powerful.
 Not just for the children, but for us as well!”

 Want to learn more about using Accelerated Reader to engage your students in daily reading practice?
-Click the button below.
+Click the link below.